History of the Amiga "Kickstart" ROM

 On many emulation systems, "ROM" is the word used to refer to games.
 Not so on the Amiga, where a "ROM" is the original "Kickstart" operating system code as released by Commodore-Amiga in the 1980s and early 1990s.
 Amiga games are commonly referred to as RP9s or ADFs (if you are looking for a specific Amiga game, try and search for the game title followed by "RP9" or "ADF").

 Broadly speaking, there are two categories of Amiga emulators: those that aim to emulate the Amiga API (operating system functions), such as the AROS project, and those that aim to emulate the hardware at the lowest possible level, such as the UAE and Fellow projects.
-Both approaches have advantages and disadvantages: AROS aimed to be legally unencumbered from the beginning, but never tried to be compatible at the hardware level, while UAE and Fellow are more compatible with the original hardware, but they depend on the original Kickstart ROMs, which are not freely distributable.
-A hybrid approach (being worked on, but not yet available) would probably bring the best of both worlds, i.e. maximum compatibility for software that "bangs the hardware", as was common in the Amiga days, and a ROM replacement that is completely independent of third-party claims, while also being possibly faster than the original.
+Both approaches have advantages and disadvantages: AROS aimed to be independent of Amiga IP from the beginning, but never tried to be compatible at the hardware level, while UAE and Fellow are more compatible with the original hardware, but they depend on the original Kickstart ROMs, which are not freely distributable.

 In addition to the ROM (the "Kickstart"), all Amiga systems require a set of operating system files (named "Workbench" in Cloanto's Amiga Forever) in order to function.
 A "Kickstart ROM" or "Kick ROM" alone is not enough to boot into a functioning system, although some games and demos come on disks which include minimal operating system (or OS-replacement) functionality.
 The CDTV and CD³² also require a second ROM (called the "Extended ROM").